 Of course, when entrepreneurs start a business, a lot of time and effort is spent building it.
 In due time, though, when the system has been properly set up, the system is said to be “working”.
 The entrepreneur can now spend less time managing the business and yet his income is not reduced.

-- They hire competent talent and delegate as much as possible;
+- hire competent talent and delegate as much as possible;

-- The Business people know that even if they left, they could come back to the business and find it more profitable and better running than before.
+- know that even if they left, they could come back to the business and find it more profitable and better running than before.

 Being a successful Business Owner requires ownership or control of systems and the ability to lead and manage people.
 They know how to run a system that works by delegating tasks and responsibilities to competent employees.
 Thus, even if they do not spend a lot of time in the business anymore, they still get to earn from it.